Countries that Block and Censor Online Gambling Sites

 A Note About VPNs and Bypassing Internet Filters

 VPNs can be used to bypass internet filters imposed by governments that block access to certain websites.
-If you live in a country in which censorship is an issue, it may be possible to use a VPN to visit betting websites and maybe even play for real money.
+If you live in a country in which censorship is an issue, it may be possible to use a VPN to visit betting websites.

-That being said, doing so is not the best idea.
-The laws in countries that implement internet censorship tend be harsher than the laws in countries that do not.
+That being said, doing so is not a good idea.
+The laws in countries that implement internet censorship tend to be harsher than the laws in countries that do not.
 In some cases, it is a crime to simply place bets online.
 There are even some countries in which using a VPN is itself an illegal act.

 You should also know that VPNs are not a magic, fix-all solution for internet censorship.
-VPNs do not guarantee your anonymity and protect you from government surveillance if the government is intent on figuring out what exactly you’re up to.
-Additionally, not all VPN providers are equal.
-Some keep traffic logs and will turn them over if requested by the police – and not all VPNs admit to doing so.
+VPNs do not guarantee your anonymity and protect you from government surveillance.

-We do not recommend breaking the law to visit betting sites using VPNs, but VPNs are a reality.
-Unlike some of the countries listed on this page, we do not believe in hiding the truth.
+We do not recommend breaking the law to visit betting sites using VPNs.
 If you’re interested in reading more about VPNs and how they work, you can see this post for more information.

 Censored: Countries that Block Betting Websites